 NOTE: Alternative 6 was removed by the South Atlantic Council in September 2015.
 The Gulf Council will need to review this removal at their January 2016 meeting.
-If the South Atlantic Council concurs with the Gulf Council to go to public hearings at the South Atlantic Council's December 2015 meeting, the document which is used in the South Atlantic public hearings will not include the removed Alternative 6 in Action 2-2.

 In this action, the Councils may decide to set the ACL for Atlantic king mackerel based on the ABC selected in Action 2-1 or to set the ACL based on the following recommendation from the South Atlantic SSC: